alphagov/govuk-rfcs/rfc-044-unpublishing-content-items.md

 &nbsp;

 ---
-status: "IN PROGRESS"
+status: "IN DEV"
-notes: "Closing for comments on Friday 29 April"
+notes: "Development has started (2nd May, 2016)"
 ---

 ## Problem